joakimalbert/mobx-notes/readme.md

 ### Quotes ###

-"Actions should only, and always, be used on functions that modify state.
-Functions that just perform look-ups, filters etc should not be marked as actions; to allow MobX to track their invocations."
+> Actions should only, and always, be used on functions that modify state.
+Functions that just perform look-ups, filters etc should not be marked as actions; to allow MobX to track their invocations.

-"Use many small components"
+> Use many small components

-"@observer components will track all values they use and re-render if any of them changes.
-So the smaller your components are, the smaller the change they have to re-render; it means that more parts of your user interface have the possibility to render independently of each other."
+> @observer components will track all values they use and re-render if any of them changes.
+So the smaller your components are, the smaller the change they have to re-render; it means that more parts of your user interface have the possibility to render independently of each other.

+> Render lists in dedicated components

 ### Debug ###